MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows.md

 6. In the **Category** field, specify which category the workflow belongs to.
 7. In the **When Event** field, specify the event that must occur to start the workflow step.

-    When you choose the field, the **Workflow Events** page opens where you select from all the workflow events that exist.
+    When you choose the field, the **Workflow Events** page opens where you select from all available workflow events.
 8. In the **On Condition** field, specify one or more conditions that must be met before the event in the **When Event** field can occur.

     When you choose the field, the **Event Conditions** page opens where you choose from a list of filter fields that are relevant as conditions for the event in question.
 You can add new filter fields that you want to use as event conditions.
 You set event condition filters just as you set filters on report request pages.